 - If you see a hold that says “Bursar Hold” that means you owe the university money.
 Sometimes students owe money due to taking ECE credits at their high school.
 Other times they owe money because the registered for a summer course and did not follow up with payment.
 Please contact the appropriate office concerning your hold; in this case, it would be the Bursar’s office.

-- An “Orientation Hold,” “Enrollment Hold” or “Registration Hold” will be put on all new undergraduate student accounts and lifted by their academic advisor when they meet virtually with them in June or July to register for classes.
+- An “Orientation Hold,” “Enrollment Hold” or “Registration Hold” will be put on all new undergraduate student accounts and lifted by their academic advisor when they meet virtually with them to register for classes.
 The Orientation hold will not be removed until that time.

-- Enrollment holds issued by other offices such as the Financial Aid Office, Student Health Services, etc. need to be taken care of before online Orientation or students will not be able to register for classes when the meet virtually with an academic advisor.
+- Enrollment holds issued by other offices such as the Financial Aid Office, Student Health and Wellness, etc. need to be taken care of before online Orientation or students will not be able to register for classes when the meet virtually with an academic advisor.

 ALERT NOTIFICATION SYSTEM: Check that your personal cell phone number is correct in the Student Administration System so that you will receive updates from the University’s Alert Notification System in case there is an emergency or a weather closing on campus.
 Please make sure to read the entire UConn Alert website so you are aware of how UConn’s Alert notification system operates in case of emergencies.

 THE CSD: The Center for Students with Disabilities (CSD) engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
 Depending on the nature and functional limitations of a student’s documented disability, they may be eligible for reasonable and appropriate accommodations.
 To request CSD accommodations for the academic year please refer to the CSD website at https://csd.uconn.edu/request-accommodations/.

-TASK PLACEMENT TESTS, (IF YOU HAVE TO) AT LEAST 7 DAYS BEFORE YOU MEET WITH AN ACADEMIC ADVISOR TO REGISTER FOR CLASSES
+COMPLETE ANY PLACEMENT TESTS AT LEAST 7 DAYS BEFORE YOU MEET WITH AN ACADEMIC ADVISOR

-- Review the Course Placement website and, if applicable, complete the Math Placement Exam (MPE) and the Chemistry Placement Exam (CPE) and the English Guided Placement Survey.
+- Please review the Course Placement website and, if applicable, complete the Math Placement Exam (MPE) and the Chemistry Placement Exam (CPE) and the English Guided Placement Survey.

 - Math Placement Exam: If your major requires that you take the Math Placement Exam before online Orientation and you do not do so, you cannot register for a Math course when you meet virtually with an academic advisor to register for classes.
 On the Math Placement webpage you can see a list of majors that have to take the MPE.
 If your major is listed there, you need to take the exam.

-- NOTE ABOUT THE MATH AND CHEMISTRY PLACEMENT EXAMS: Research done by the university shows that student who take the placement exams in both Math and Chemistry are placed in the appropriate courses for their ability.
-Answer the questions honestly because you want to be placed in the appropriate course for your ability so you have a successful first semester at the university.
+- NOTE ABOUT THE MATH AND CHEMISTRY PLACEMENT EXAMS: Research conducted by UConn shows that student who take the placement exams in both Math and Chemistry are placed in the appropriate courses for their ability.
+Please answer the questions honestly because you want to be placed in the appropriate course for your ability so you have a successful first semester at the university.

-ALL PLACEMENT TESTS SHOULD BE TAKEN BEFORE YOU MEET WITH AN ACADEMIC ADVISOR TO REGISTER FOR CLASSES BECAUSE THEY WILL DETERMINE THE CORRECT CLASS FOR YOUR ABILITY.
+- ALL PLACEMENTS SHOULD BE COMPLETED BEFORE YOU MEET WITH AN ACADEMIC ADVISOR TO REGISTER FOR CLASSES BECAUSE THEY WILL HELP DETERMINE THE BEST CLASS FOR YOUR NEEDS.

 IMPORTANT DEADLINES, FORMS AND INFORMATION FOR NEW STUDENTS

-- Students who paid the $300 enrollment deposit will receive an invitation to complete online Orientation.
+- Students who paid the $400 enrollment deposit will receive an invitation to start online Orientation.
 The invitation will be sent to the student’s personal email address.
-A student cannot sign up for online Orientation until they receive the email. that contains the link to the online module.
+A student cannot begin online Orientation until they receive the email. that contains the link to the online module.

-- Submit Part 1 of the online Housing Application for the fall 2020 semester if you are a student who has been admitted as a resident student and will live in on-campus housing.
-A confirmation email is automatically sent to your email account once the application is submitted.
-If you do not receive a confirmation, contact the Department of Residential Life.
-Visit Residential Life and Storrs New Student Central for more information.
+- Submit Part 1 of the online Housing Application for the fall 2021 semester if you are a student who has been admitted as a resident student and will live in on-campus housing.
+Students who apply for Fall 2021 housing will have their application reviewed if space is available.
+If approved you will be assigned into a space by Residential Life staff.
+Please visit Residential Life and Storrs New Student Central for more information.

 By June 15th: Transfer Student Transcripts

 - Transfer Students: Submit any final, official transcripts with your most recent grades to Transfer Admissions.
-This final transcript will verify your final grades and complete your admissions file.
+This final transcript will verify your final grades and complete the Admissions process.